Render Studio Examples and Resources

 -

-Render the scene.
-In the Scene graph, select the glass.
-In the Appearance library search for Clear glass.
-Right-click on the appearance's thumbnail and click Assign from the context menu.
+Create a scene from the Part Studio or Assembly.
+In the Scene list, select the glass.
+In the Appearances library navigate under the Glass folder and look for the Glass— Clear Appearance.
+Right-click on the Appearance's thumbnail and click Assign from the context menu.

 -

-In the scene graph, deselect the glass, then select the liquid.
-In the Appearance library search for Water pool.
-Right-click on the Water Pool - Clear Blue appearance's thumbnail and click Assign from the context menu.
+In the Scene list, deselect the glass (or press the spacebar), and then select the liquid.
+In the Appearances library open the Water folder.
+Right-click on the Pool water — Clear Blue Appearance's thumbnail and click Assign from the context menu.

 -

-At this point, your liquid will have a blue tint applied (shown in the second image below).
-With the liquid still selected in the Scene graph, click the Appearance panel title bar.
+At this point, the liquid has a blue tint applied (shown in the second image below).
+With the liquid still selected in the Scene list, click the Appearance panel icon () to open the Appearance panel.
 Under the Appearance submenu, set Water tint and Water absorption to 0.
 This produces a glass of colorless water (shown in the third image below).

 -

-To remove all waves from the water, in the Procedural wave submenu, set the Wave strength to 0 (also shown in the third image below):
+To remove all waves from the water, set the Wave strength to 0 (also shown in the third image below):

 -

 The above examples all work with clear liquids, but you can also create a more opaque liquid, such as milk.
-To do this, select the liquid in the Scene graph.
-Search for Colored wax in the Appearance library.
-Right click, and select Assign from the context menu.
-In the Appearance Panel > Global submenu, set the Distance to somewhere between 0.001 to 0.010, and set the Color to white:
+To do this, select the liquid in the Scene list.
+Search for wax in the Appearance library.
+Right click on the Wax — Colored Appearance, and select Assign from the context menu.
+In the Appearance Panel, set the Color to white, and Distance to somewhere between 0.001 to 0.01:

 If modeling an object that is fully enclosed within another object; for example, an ice cube part fully submerged in the water part, both parts do not require an overlap.
 Model them both flush, without an overlap or gap between them.